matlab-deep-learning/MATLAB-Deep-Learning-Model-Hub/README.md

 ## Audio <a name="Audio"/>

-Audio Embedding pretrained models have already learned to extract powerful and informative features features from audio signals.
+Audio Embedding pretrained models have already learned to extract powerful and informative features from audio signals.
 Use them as a starting point to learn a new task using transfer learning.

 Inputs are Audio signals, outputs are audio feature embeddings.